Fleckism/SecurityPlus/My linked notes/payload.md

----
-tags: [Attack]
----

-  **action performed** by the malware other than simply replicating or persisting on a host.
+ **action performed** by the [[malware]] other than simply replicating or persisting on a host.
 Examples of payload classifications include spyware, rootkit, remote access Trojan (RAT), and ransomware.

   Can also be called a package